- SENATORS' STATEMENTS

 Given that this bill would likely require significant resources to implement, we have to presume that existing official language programs would be cut to finance the new proposals if the minister is not prepared to authorize new funding.

-Because we support the idea of replacing the significant demand provision, perhaps she assumed that we would automatically support her bill.
-But that is not how it works.
+Because we support the idea of replacing the significant demand provision, perhaps the senator assumed that we would automatically support her bill.
+However, that is not how it works.

 I would like to encourage all senators who are considering supporting a doomed private member's bill to do their homework.